lancekindle/ww_crm/TESTING.md

 pytest -m integration
 pytest -m e2e

-# Run tests in parallel with specified number of processes
-pytest --maxprocesses=4

 # Run tests with verbose output
 pytest -v

-# Run tests and stop on first failure
-pytest -x
 ```

-## Test Parallelization

-The test suite supports parallel test execution to speed up the testing process.
-This is implemented using the pytest-xdist plugin.

-### How It Works

-- By default, tests run with 4 parallel processes
-- The number of processes can be adjusted in the `pyproject.toml` file or via command-line arguments
-- Test categories are designed to be run in isolation to prevent conflicts
-- Fixture scoping ensures proper resource management

-### Controlling Parallelization

-You can control parallelization using these methods:

-1. Environment variable: `PYTEST_DISABLE_PARALLEL=1 python run_tests.py`
-2. Command flag: `python run_tests.py sequential`
-3. Direct pytest option: `pytest --maxprocesses=1`

 ## Test Types and Fixtures